Understand the Solar Warranty

 Solar Installer Warranties

-When you choose your installer, it’s important to see what types of warranties they offer in addition to the warranties on the products.
+When selecting an installer, consider the warranties they offer in addition to product warranties.
 Having additional coverage will guarantee your system is in good hands in the event of an incident.
 Here are some of the key warranties to look for from an installation company:

-The best solar installers are willing to stand behind their work by offering a workmanship warranty, which is specific to the design and installation of the system.
+The top solar installers offer a workmanship warranty, specific to system design and installation, to guarantee their work.
 These warranties can range from 2 – 25 years.
 When getting a solar proposal, ask about this warranty to know that you are covered in case something goes wrong.

 This warranty covers the work that is done on your roof specifically where your system is installed.
 The type of coverage of your penetration warranty depends on the installation company.
 Make sure your warranty works with your current roof warranty.
-If your roof needs to be repaired in order for you to go solar, you can always roll the price of this into the cost of your system and take advantage of available credits and incentives.
+For solar installation, include roof repair costs in your system’s price to take advantage of credits and incentives.

-Although not a warranty, a reputable solar company will be able to provide you with a performance production chart that gives you an idea of how much energy your system will produce year-over-year.
+A reliable solar company can provide a performance production chart, giving you an estimate of your system’s annual energy production.
 This chart is helpful to know whether or not your system is performing per its intended design and expectations.
-When reviewing a solar proposal, be sure you ask if a production chart that details how much energy the system will produce over the next 25 years can be made available.
+When reviewing a solar proposal, ask for a production chart showing the system’s energy output for the next 25 years.

 Main Takeaway

 Having the peace of mind that your solar system is covered in case any issues arise is priceless.
-Taking the time to review manufacturers and solar installer’s warranties can help you make the right choice when deciding to go solar.
+Reviewing manufacturers’ and solar installer’s warranties helps you make informed solar decisions.
 For any questions on warranties and how they may apply to you, please feel free to contact us.

 Spread the Power, Share Now